 Offbeat Donut Company has multiple locations in Dublin.

 Murphy’s Ice Cream

 Open in Western Ireland since 2000, Murphy’s Ice Cream now has shops in Dublin, Killarney and Galway in addition to its Dingle home.
-Despite this growth, the Irish ice cream shop continues to churn authentic Irish ice cream using locally sourced Irish ingredients including milk from Kerry cows, a breed only found in Ireland.
+Despite this growth, the Irish ice cream shop continues to churn Irish ice cream using locally sourced Irish ingredients including milk from Kerry cows, a breed only found in Ireland.

 In Dublin, popular ice cream flavors include Dingle Sea Salt and Honeycomb Caramel.
 Those in the mood for something extra can order Rum Raisin or Dingle Gin with alcohol in the mix, while lactose intolerant guests can order dairy-free flavors like Raspberry and Dark Chocolate.

 A friend to the environment, Murphy’s serves ice cream in edible, decomposable cups.
 However, we recommend eating your scoops on a crunchy, tasty sugar cone sourced from Northern Ireland.

 Ramp up your ice cream experience by ordering a sundae.
 Options include Dreamy Creamy Caramel, Saucy Chocolate Brownie, Berry Orange Delight and Sticky Toffee Pudding.

 Murphy’s Ice Cream is located at 27 Wicklow St, Dublin 2, D02 WN51, Ireland.

 As much as we love eating at restaurants, we sometimes get tired of eating out when we travel.
 This is where food shops come into play.